exterosgit/slate/source/index.html.md

 ]
 ```

-This endpoint retrieves all customers.
+This endpoint retrieves all location names (stores, shops, or specific zones/regions).

 ### HTTP Request